 - MassWildlife: Eastern Coyote, Preventing Conflicts, Coyote Advice for Adults

 - Humane Society: Why Is There a Coyote in My Yard?, Preventing Coyote Conflicts, Coyote Hazing

 - Humane Society: There's a Bat In My House!, What to Do About Bats, Eviction Notice for Roosting Bats

 - Center for Disease Control: Bats

-- MassWildife: About Wild Turkeys, Preventing Conflicts with Wild Turkeys, Living with Wildlife - Wild Turkeys
+- MassWildife: Preventing Conflicts with Wild Turkeys, Living with Wildlife - Wild Turkeys

 - Humane Society: What to Do About Wild Turkeys

 Since rabies is a disease carried by mammals, it can be transmitted to humans and domestic animals.
 It is spread through a bite or scratch from an infected animal.
 Rabies has been found in Massachusetts in bats, cats, dogs, foxes and raccoons.
 It can also be carried by skunks and domestic livestock.
-For more information about rabies, see MassWildlife's Rabies information page, as well as the Executive Office of Health & Human Services' resources: Rabies Information and Recommendations, and Rabies Fact Sheet.
+For more information about rabies, see the Executive Office of Health & Human Services' resources: Rabies Information and Recommendations, and Rabies Fact Sheet.